What are the Different Diamond Shapes?

 Emerald Cut Diamonds

 This shape was originally developed for emeralds.
-Instead of the usual brilliance and fire, emerald cut are step cut with a different kind of sparkle.
+Instead of the usual brilliance and fire, emerald cut is a step cut with a different kind of sparkle.
 These diamonds reflect light in a beautiful and subtle “hall of mirrors” effect.

-Because of their elongated shape, emerald cut diamonds have tend to have a slimming effect on the finger.
-The can be set in an East-West setting for a more understated look.
+Because of their elongated shape, emerald cut diamonds have tended to have a slimming effect on the finger.
+They can be set in an East-West setting for a more understated look.